NotNotTech/Raylib-CsLo/README.md

 0) assume you are using Visual Studio (or maybe rider?) and can run `dev.sln`
 1) fork the repo, build and try out the example project
-2) ???  add some wrappers?
-All features are done and working :D
+2) ???  improve the wrappers?
+All features are done and working 😎

 | ~ example group ~ | ~ who is doing port ~ | ~ done? ~ |